ElektraInitiative/PermaplanT/.github/PULL_REQUEST_TEMPLATE.md

 These points need to be fulfilled for every PR.
 -->

-- [ ] Details of what you changed are in commit messages (first line should have `module: short statement` syntax)
+- [ ] Details of what you changed are in commit messages.
 - [ ] References to issues, e.g. `close #X`, are in the commit messages.
 - [ ] The buildserver is happy.
 - [ ] The PR is rebased with current master.